mozart-martins/gila-software-coding-challenge/README.md

 # Welcome to Gila Software Coding Challenge!

 This is a coding challenge from **Gila Software**.
 I chose Python to fulfill this mission.
-My idea is to copy the instructions here and then create diagrams to illustrate and project my understanding.
+My idea is to copy the instructions here and then create diagrams to illustrate and design my understanding.

 After a good understanding and a reasonable design of the small project, I will move on to the implementation of the solution.